KyLing7/BART-of-ECLS-K/README.md

 ## Data Access
 The dataset used in this study is from the Early Childhood Longitudinal Study – Kindergarten (ECLS-K).
-Due to licensing restrictions, the raw data cannot be redistributed here.
-Please refer to the official NCES website for data access instructions.

 ## Usage
 1. Clone this repository: